Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 ### Time shift window ### {#timing-timeshift}

-The <dfn>time shift window</dfn> is a time span on the [=MPD timeline=] that defines a baseline for content that a client can present at the current moment in time.
+The <dfn>time shift window</dfn> is a time span on the [=MPD timeline=] that defines a baseline for content that a client can present at the current moment in time (`now`).

-Note: In other words, this is the minimum and maximum time shift of the client's wall clock time relative to the MPD timeline (mapped to wall clock time).

-The following additional factors further constrain the range of [=media segments=] that can be presented at the current time:
+The following additional factors further constrain the set of [=media segments=] that can be presented at the current time:

 1. [[#timing-availability]] - not every [=media segment=] in the time shift window is guaranteed to be [=available=].
-1. [[#timing-delay]] - the service may require a delay that forbids the use of a section of the time shift window.
+1. [[#timing-delay]] - the service may define a delay that forbids the use of a section of the time shift window.

 The time shift window extends from `now - MPD@timeShiftBufferDepth` to `now`.